echothrust/howtos/RESEARCH/Research on docker backdooring.md

 Keep in mind that the existence of these parameters do not mean that an image is malicious.
 Many containers require these options to operate properly, apply common logic when you see these.

 Pay attention when images
 * require access to `docker.sock`, this is almost never a good idea.
-This allows full control of the host `dockerd`, is as if you're giving root access to your server
+This allows full control of the host `dockerd`, is as if you're giving root access to your server.
 * variables with typos used for volumes (eg `$PWR` instead of `$PWD`).
 The shell will not complain and in some cases its not easy to spot.

 ```sh